vstinner/python-ptrace/doc/ptrace_signal.rst

 Introduction
 ============

-PtraceSignal tries to display useful informations when a signal is received.
+PtraceSignal tries to display useful information when a signal is received.
-Depending on the signal number, it show different informations.
+Depending on the signal number, it shows different information.

 It uses the current instruction decoded as assembler code to understand why the signal is raised.

 Only Intel x86 (i386, maybe x86_64) is supported now.

-When a process receives a signal, python-ptrace tries to explain why the signal was emited.
+When a process receives a signal, python-ptrace tries to explain why the signal was emitted.

-General informations (not shown for all signals, eg. not for SIGABRT):
+General information (not shown for all signals, e.g. not for SIGABRT):

 * CPU instruction causing the crash
 * CPU registers related to the crash